Free Kitchen Hacks eBook

 Instructions

-- Start by slicing mushrooms, mincing garlic, and dicing the shallot and add them to a large saucepan or pot with the olive oil, salt, and pepper.
-Sauté over medium heat until liquid releases from the mushrooms (about 5 minutes).8 ounces mushrooms, sliced, 3 cloves garlic, minced, 1 large shallot, diced, 2 tablespoons olive oil, ½ teaspoon salt, ¼ teaspoon ground black pepper
+8 ounces mushrooms, sliced, 3 cloves garlic, minced, 1 large shallot, diced, 2 tablespoons olive oil, ½ teaspoon salt, ¼ teaspoon ground black pepper

 Pro Tips

-2 thoughts on “One-Pot Mushroom Marsala Pasta”
+2 thoughts on “20-Minute Mushroom Marsala Pasta (Vegetarian)”